mehakasim/ai-chatbot/README.md

 - ✅ All features work identically to a real AI chat

 **To add real AI later** (optional):
-- Add OpenAI, Anthropic, or other AI provider API
+- Add Gemini AI, Anthropic, or other AI provider API
 - Update the response generation logic in `server/routers/chat.ts`
 - The rest of the app works exactly the same!